micro/network/README.md

 an always-on runtime and known developer workflow for engineers to collaborate on.
 This has largely been difficult to achieve outside of organisations.

-The micro network looks to solve this problem using a shared global network for micro services.
+The Micro network looks to solve this problem using a shared global network for Micro services.
+In an attempt to aggregate power using a crowdsourced manner, Micro will enable users to run their own nodes that offer services to anyone else they peer with.
+Each node will act as a gateway to the entire network, allowing the owner to benefit financially from it's use.

 ## Project Status